OutpostUniverse/op2ext/ReadMe.txt

 Outpost 2 Extension is a dynamic link (DLL) library written in C++.
 Source code may be found at https://github.com/OutpostUniverse/op2ext.
 OP2Ext compiles against x86 Windows.
 The current solution/project files use Visual Studio.

+Outpost 2 requires loading libraries to fixed base addresses.
+Modern compilers default to randomized base addresses.
+To prevent possible interference with other libraries associated with Outpost 2, op2ext is designed to load into address 0x10000000.

 The following extensions are implemented for Outpost 2:

  * Addon a single module using the command line argument /loadmod